yRezaei/type_conversion/README.md

 # Requirment
 * GTest required for testing
 * Boost::format is required for profiling
-* Optionally you could install conan to get boost libs or simply provide the include path to boost::lexical_cast.hpp
-* To install conan package manager simply install it by
+* benchmark required for performance mesaure
+* I used conan to handle thirdparty libs used for test and benchmarking.
+To install conan run the following command:
 ```
 pip install conan
 ```
+* You could also provide required packages include and lib directory instead of using conan package manager.

 # How to build
 Run the following comands in project folder